Tribe of slain Libya rebel commander protests at eastern oil port

 The circumstances of his killing remain murky, but it is known that he was slain in July 2011 after rebel leaders summoned him back from the front line to Benghazi, the eastern city and cradle of the uprising.

+Tripoli-based NOC operates Sharara in partnership with Repsol, Total, OMV and Equinor, formerly known as Statoil.

+Last week, NOC staff staged small protests at three fields demanding salary increases, better work conditions and security.

-Writing by Ulf Laessing, Editing by William Maclean
+Writing by Ulf Laessing, Editing by William Maclean and Cynthia Osterman